 You get emotional backing.
 Running a company is no cakewalk.
-It’s a blend of stressful, unique and exciting experiences.
+It’s a blend of stressful, unique, and exciting experiences.
 It becomes tough to ride the emotional roller-coaster alone.
 You’ll have to face the tough times by yourself and even celebrate the good times alone.
 A co-founder exactly knows what you’re going through because he/she’s going through the same.
-This’ll make you less alone.
+This will make you less alone.

 They can add different networks, skills, and knowledge.
-You might be exceptional at selling, but your co-founder is adept at technical aspect.
-This way two abilities are merging into one to produce something extraordinary.
+You might be exceptional at selling, but your co-founder is adept at the technical aspect.
+This way, two abilities are merging into one to produce something extraordinary.
 Selecting a co-founder who complements your resume is likely to increase the chances of success.